 This will help the reveal to be shocking, but still logical, and may even have some of the more observant readers guessing at the twist before it happens.

 5. How to Write a Creative Short Story

-Due to their shorter length, short stories can be produced at a much faster rate than novels.
+Due to the shorter length, a great short story can be produced at a much faster rate than a novel.
 And, while less popular, they can also be published just as fast especially with the growing self-publishing industry.